A version of this post was also uploaded to Aqua's blog here

 Since the vmlinux.h file is generated from your installed kernel, your bpf program could break if you try to run it on another machine without recompiling if it’s running a different kernel version.
 This is because, from version to version, definitions of internal structs change within the linux source code.

-However, by using libbpf, it enables something called “CO:RE” or “Compile once, run everywhere”.
+However, by using libbpf, you can enable something called “CO:RE” or “Compile once, run everywhere”.
 There are macros defined in libbpf (such as

 BPF_CORE_READ) that will analyze what fields you’re trying to access in the types that are defined in your